 Maike Merkle works as a research officer for the Observatory for Sociopolitical Developments in Europe.
 She holds a master’s degree in Sociology and Education Science from the Darmstadt University of Technology and the University Toulouse II Le Mirail.
-During her studies she worked as a research assistant for the German Institute for International Educational Research (DIPF) in Frankfurt/Main where she wrote her master’s thesis on the effects of feedback in learning situations.
-She worked afterwards in a project on social innovation coordinated by the Institute for Social Work and Social Education at Frankfurt/Main for the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
-Her proven expertise includes sociopolitical themes in a European context on family policy.
+During her studies she worked as a research assistant for the German Institute for International Educational Research (DIPF) in Frankfurt/Main where she wrote her master’s thesis.
+Her fields of expertise include elderly (care) policies, demographic change, as well as policies, programmes and projects adressing dementia research and issues in European countries.